Tiago-Minuzzi/TEGym/README.md

 # TEGym

+Build your own deep learning transposable elements classifier with ease.

 ## What is TEGym?

 TEGym is a program written in python to help people without deep learning expertise create a data driven transposable elements classifier, i.e., a model to classify transposable elements of species lacking enough data to train a classifier, using the data from a more closely related species.
 It automatizes preprocessing, hyperparameters testing and model training, resulting in a classifier suited for the needs of the user.
+Although TEGym was developed with transposable elements in mind, it can probably be used for other sequence classification tasks.

 For a better explanation on how to use the program, check the manual in PDF.